olnor18/mukube-configurator/docs/config.md

 A key used to encrypt the certificates.

 ### CONFIGURE_DNS
-A true flag to determine whether to configure DNS.
+A flag to determine whether to configure DNS.
 If it is set to true the DNS is configured according to the CLUSTER_DNS setting.

 ### CLUSTER_DNS
 The IP of the DNS server the cluster should use.